deathwaiting/jasper-reports-api/README.md

 The simplest way is to use the app as a docker image:
 - The reports directory on the host machine must be mapped to `/var/reports` in the container.
 - The reports directory is also added as a classpath, so, fonts jar files, and other report resources can be placed there as well.
-- However, reports must be at the top level of the directory.
 - Spring boot configuration env variables can be used to configure security, database connections and other features.

-Examples:
+## Examples

-This will run the report server with postgres and html BASIC security.
-Spring boot will redirect by default to a login screen if no credentials are provided.
+This will run the report server, connect it to postgres database, and uses html BASIC security.
+By default, Spring boot will redirect to a login screen if no credentials are provided.

 ```sh
 docker run -it --tty --rm\